scrallex/Self-Emergent-Processor/SEP_MARKETING_IMPLEMENTATION_PLAN.md

-# SEP Marketing Implementation Plan - Revised
+# SEP Dynamics Marketing Implementation Plan - Revised
 **Last Updated**: 2024-01-16
 **Status**: Active Implementation

 ## Executive Summary
-This plan has been updated to reflect the current state: we have a **live, functional website** that needs interactive demo integration.
+This plan has been updated to reflect the current state for **SEP Dynamics**: we have a **live, functional website** that needs interactive demo integration.
 The focus is on fixing broken demos, creating a unified demo framework, and preparing video-ready features.

 ## Current State Assessment